vdtdg/dev-toolbox/README.md

 - Join the cryptography tools together.
 - Develop new tools:
-  - another number helper focused on powers of 2.
-Binary to decimal, with standard operations x2 x4 /2 /4
   - image resizer
   - Color picker
   - Color shades generator